-This clinically-based course provides the opportunity for students to operationalize the theoretical principles and concepts studied in previous courses.
-Students have the opportunity to assume the role of educator within a selected specialty area.
+This clinically based course provides the opportunity for students to operationalize the theoretical principles and concepts studied in previous courses.
+Under the supervision of MSN nursing faculty, students will have the opportunity to assume the role of educator within a selected specialty area, practice direct nursing care and interprofessional collaboration at an advanced level.
 This practicum provides the student with 120 precepted hours.
+Students much complete at least 20 precepted hours in a direct care role.